jzabroski/Home/Books/TheUltimateSandlerSalesLibrary/README.md

 We call that The Caveman Approach.

-In the 1970s, Tommy Hopkins, Zig Ziglar, Dale Carnegie,  etc. Added a twist: Ask questions.
+In the 1970s, Tommy Hopkins, Zig Ziglar, Xerox, Dale Carnegie,  etc. Added a twist: Ask questions.

+In the 1950s, Sell the Sizzle was great stuff, but the problem became that the person you are selling to already knows all those lines.

+In the 60s, went from "rapport" to "dog and pony show".

+They found out through research that you had to close five times:
+1. This is a red letter day in your life
+2. Do you want a goose that lays the golden eggs or the golden eggs
+3. The God close

+1967, someone made 116,000 in first year.
+Someone asked how did you do it.
+He spent 2 minutes.
+Work hard, 7 days a week, nose to the grindstone.

+Then David Sandler spends 2 hours explaining 30 minutes.

+# Session 3

+The Self-Awareness Wheel